medly/norm/docs/how-norm-works.md

 );
 ```

-> we can use the `psql -p 5432 -d postgres` to run the following query:
+> we can use the `psql -p 5432 -d postgres` to run the following query

 All the migrations need to be run before using norm codegen to generate classes.